Tilehurst Water Tower

-Tilehurst Water Tower, is a distinctive water tower in Tilehurst, a suburb of the English town of Reading.
-People from Reading know they are near home when they are coming eastbound along the M4 and they can see the top of the tower.
-Although in recent years with the growth of trees this has become more difficult.
-It is a prominent landmark in the vicinity and, located on the Tilehurst ridge line, can be seen from a considerable distance, especially when approaching Reading from the west along the M4 motorway.
+Tilehurst Water Tower is a distinctive water tower in Tilehurst, a suburb of the English town and borough of Reading.
+It lies on a ridgeline at the highest point of both the borough and the town, with its base at 100 m AMSL.
+Together with its own intrinsic height, this makes it a prominent landmark that can be seen from a considerable distance, especially when approaching Reading from the west along the M4 motorway.